Closing in on $\alpha$-attractors: Cosmological inflation and reheating

 Thanks to Eq.~\eqref{eq: Delta N rh def}, we fully characterise reheating in terms of the two dimensionless quantities, $\bar w$ and $\Delta N_\text{rh}$.
 As we shall see, $\bar w$ is a theory-determined parameter, being related to the potential shape parameter, $p$.
 The duration $\Delta N_\text{rh}$ is bounded from above, but it is otherwise undetermined, and should therefore be treated alongside the theoretical parameters $p$ and $\alpha$.

 Taking the reheating phase into account is essential in order to correctly connect the dynamics of inflation with observations~\cite{Martin:2014nya}.
 Eq.~\eqref{eq: DN CMB} shows that its duration and its effective equation of state enter the computation of $\Delta N_\text{CMB}$, and have therefore an impact on CMB observables.
+See Ref.~\cite{Mishra:2021wkm} for a discussion of how reheating can break degeneracies in the $n_s$ and $r$ predictions.